FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 ---
 >:information_source:
->It is not possible to reconstruct the original data from these hashes strings.
+>Key fact about hash identifiers: It is not possible to reconstruct the original data from these hash strings.
 These are only **fingerprints**, which can therefore only be used to do the following tasks:
 >- message authentication
 >- digital signature
 >- public key encryption
 ---

+#### Generation in Python
-#### using Python hashlib package:
+The following code snippet shows the generation of a hash for a string using the Python hashlib package:

 ```python
 import hashlib